-On September 5, I hosted Senators Johnson and Murphy for a visit to Kyiv.
-During their visit, we met with President Zelenskyy.
-His first question to the senators was about the withheld security assistance.
+On September 5, I accompanied Senators Johnson and Murphy during their visit to Kyiv.
+When we met with President Zelenskyy, his first question to the senators was about the withheld security assistance.
 My recollection of the meeting is that both senators stressed that bipartisan support for Ukraine in Washington was Ukraine's most important strategic asset and that President Zelenskyy should not jeopardize that bipartisan support by getting drawn into U.S. domestic politics.

-I had been making (and continue to make) this point to all of my Ukrainian official contacts.
-But the push to make President Zelenskyy publicly commit to investigations of Burisma and alleged interference in the 2016 election showed how the official foreign policy of the United States was undercut by the irregular efforts led by Mr. Giuliani.
+I had been making (and continue to make) this point to all of my official Ukrainian contacts.
+But the odd push to make President Zelenskyy publicly commit to investigations of Burisma and alleged interference in the 2016 election showed how the official foreign policy of the United States was undercut by the irregular efforts led by Mr. Giuliani.

 Two days later, on September 7, I had a conversation with Mr. Morrison in which he described a phone conversation earlier that day between Ambassador Sondland and President Trump.
 Mr. Morrison said that he had a "sinking feeling" after learning about this conversation from Ambassador Sondland.
 According to Mr. Morrison, President Trump told Ambassador Sondland that he was not asking for a "quid pro quo."

-But President Trump did insist that President Zelenskyy go to a microphone and say he is opening investigations of Biden and 2016 election interference, and that President Zelenskyy should want to do this himself.
+But President Trump did insist that President Zelenskyy go to a microphone and say he is opening investigations of "Biden and 2016 election interference," and that President Zelenskyy should want to do this himself.
 Mr. Morrison said that he told Ambassador Bolton and the NSC lawyers of this phone call between President Trump and Ambassador Sondland.

 The following day, on September 8, Ambassador Sondland and I spoke on the phone.
-He said he had talked to President Trump as I had suggested a week earlier, but that President Trump was adamant that President Zelenskyy, himself, had to "clear things up and do it in public."
+He confirmed that he had talked to President Trump as I had suggested a week earlier, but that President Trump was adamant that President Zelenskyy, himself, had to "clear things up and do it in public."
 President Trump said it was not a "quid pro quo."
+I believe this was the same conversation between Ambassador Sondland and President Trump that Mr. Morrison had described to me on September 7.

-Ambassador Sondland said that he had talked to President Zelenskyy and Mr. Yermak and told them that, although this was not a quid pro quo, if President Zelenskyy did not "clear things up" in public, we would be at a "stalemate."
+Ambassador Sondland also said that he had talked to President Zelenskyy and Mr. Yermak and had told them that, although this was not a quid pro quo, if President Zelenskyy did not "clear things up" in public, we would be at a "stalemate."
 I understood a "stalemate" to mean that Ukraine would not receive the much-needed military assistance.
-Ambassador Sondland said that this conversation concluded with President Zelenskyy agreeing to make a public statement in an interview with CNN.
+Ambassador Sondland said that this conversation concluded with President Zelenskyy agreeing to make a public statement in an interview on CNN.

-After the call with Ambassador Sondland on September 8, I expressed my strong reservations in a text message to Ambassador Sondland, stating that my

-"nightmare is they [the Ukrainians] give the interview and don't get the security assistance.
+Shortly after that call with Ambassador Sondland, I expressed my strong reservations in a text message to Ambassador Sondland, stating that my "nightmare is they [the Ukrainians] give the interview and don't get the security assistance.
 The Russians love it.
 (And I quit.)."
 I was serious.

-The next day, I said to Ambassadors Sondland and Volker that "[t]he message to the Ukrainians (and Russians) we send with the decision on security assistance is key.
+The next day, September 9, I said to Ambassadors Sondland and Volker that "[t]he message to the Ukrainians (and Russians) we send with the decision on security assistance is key.
 With the hold, we have already shaken their faith in us."
 I also said, "I think it's crazy to withhold security assistance for help with a political campaign."